Khan/wonder-blocks/.changeset/famous-buckets-vanish.md

 "@khanacademy/wonder-blocks-dropdown": patch
 ---

-[MultiSelect] Remove `showOpenerLabelAsText` from sharedProps that are passed to SelectOpener
+[MultiSelect and SingleSelect] Remove `showOpenerLabelAsText` from sharedProps that are passed to SelectOpener